 Lee’s Welding Inc.

-“When we started, we had one truck and one welding machine,” recalls Jodie.
-“And over the years we’ve developed a team of highly qualified welders, fitters and safety supervisors.
-We focused on irrigation systems initially, but quickly created a niche for ourselves in utility piping.
-We’re now recognized in our region as a leader in our industry.”
+Lee’s Welding began with one truck and one welding machine.
+Over the years, Lee and Jodie developed a team of highly qualified welders, fitters and safety supervisors.
+Initially focusing on irrigation systems, the company quickly developed a niche in utility piping and is now recognized as a leader in the industry.